haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “The one on the other side of the wall,” answered Mistress Mary.

-“There are trees there—I saw the tops of them.
+“There are trees there, I saw the tops of them.
 A bird with a red breast was sitting on one of them and he sang.”

 To her surprise the surly old weather-beaten face actually changed its expression.